LEAD ME NOT INTO TEMPTATION

 Comprising paintings, works on paper and a major sculptural installation – Lead Me Not Into Temptation continued the artist’s exploration of desire, shame and the erotic body.
 In the exhibition the desired and the consumable are framed within an Eden-like landscape that references personal, art and apocryphal histories.

 Hayes Greenwood entangles images of bodies and food and appropriates from a wide range of sources.
-From historic Ethiopian mural painting, Gothic carving, fifties confectionary and contemporary visual culture; different elements are juxtaposed and rub-up against each other to generate unlikely and often humorous associations.
+Through medieval carving, fifties confectionary and contemporary visual culture; different elements are juxtaposed and rub-up against each other to generate unlikely and often humorous associations.
 Exploiting a seductive pop palette and slick graphic lines, Hayes Greenwood’s paintings feign clarity and calm whilst alluding to other worlds of greedy excess and anxious uncertainty.
 Pictorial absurdity is used as a device to disguise complex and multi-layered meanings and hint at narratives that twist the familiar into something more disturbing.

 The exhibition was accompanied by a free printed publication that featured images of the artist’s work with commissioned text by Thomas Groves.